-In 2023, Republicans gained control of the U.S. House of Representatives, while Democrats retained control of the U.S. Senate.
-However slim the majorities, though, the net result was a split Congress, which in the past leads to less sweeping policy changes.
-However, Congressional committees with jurisdiction over the banking sector have pursued oversight and legislative initiatives in a variety of areas, including addressing climate-related risks, promoting diversity and equality within the banking industry and addressing other Environmental, Social, and Governance matters, improving competition in the banking sector and enhancing oversight of bank mergers and acquisitions, establishing a regulatory framework for digital assets and markets, and oversight of pandemic responses and economic recovery.
+In 2025, the U.S. political landscape remains uncertain, with the Republicans holding the majority in both the U.S. House of Representatives and the U.S. Senate.
+A unified Republican Congress has created conditions for potential shifts in policy, though partisan division may still result in challenges to enacting sweeping reforms.
+Under the Biden Administration, Congressional committees with jurisdiction over the banking sector pursued oversight and legislative initiatives in a variety of areas, including addressing climate-related risks, promoting diversity and equality within the banking industry and addressing other Environmental, Social, and Governance matters, improving competition in the banking sector and enhancing oversight of bank mergers and acquisitions, establishing a regulatory framework for digital assets and markets, and oversight of pandemic responses and economic recovery.
+The Trump Administration, alongside a unified Republican Congress, may pursue policies or changes that (i) reverse or suspend key actions implemented under the Biden Administration, (ii) promote deregulation by easing regulatory burdens on financial institutions, (iii) adopt a technology-forward approach, and (iv) take a more favorable stance on bank mergers and acquisitions, potentially streamlining the approval process to encourage consolidation within the banking sector.
 The prospects for the enactment of major banking reform legislation remain unclear at this time.

-Moreover, turnover of the presidential administration in 2020 resulted in certain changes in the leadership and senior staffs of the federal banking agencies, the CFPB, CFTC, SEC, and the Treasury Department, with certain significant leadership positions yet to be permanently filled, including the Comptroller of the Currency.
-These changes have impacted the rulemaking, supervision, examination and enforcement priorities and policies of the agencies and likely will continue to do so over the next several years.
-The potential impact of the 2024 election on additional changes in agency personnel, policies and priorities on the financial services sector, including the Company and the Bank, cannot be predicted at this time.
+Furthermore, leadership changes within federal banking agencies and financial regulators continue to shape the regulatory environment.
+Since the change in presidential administration in 2020, key positions across agencies-including the Comptroller of the Currency, CFPB, CFTC, SEC, and the U.S. Treasury-experienced significant turnover.
+While some leadership positions were filled, others remained vacant, leading to ongoing shifts in regulatory priorities and enforcement approaches.
+In early 2025, additional turnover and policy realignments within these agencies have further contributed to regulatory uncertainty in the financial services sector.
+The unified Republican government could further alter the composition of these agencies, introducing new leadership and new policies and rules that could significantly impact the banking sector.
+The potential impact of the unified Republican government on additional changes in agency structure, personnel, policies and priorities on the financial services sector, including the Company and the Bank, cannot be fully predicted at this time.
 Regulations and laws may be modified at any time, and new legislation may be enacted that will affect us.
 Any future changes in federal and state laws and regulations, as well as the interpretation and implementation of such laws and regulations, could affect us in substantial and unpredictable ways, including those listed above or other ways that could have a material adverse effect on our business, financial condition or results of operations.